Ch-Ch-Changes

 So with Mayor Sheng Thao recalled and our former councilperson, Nikki Fortunato-Bas elected to County Supervisor D3, there are now two important seats open in Oakland: that of the District 2 City Councilperson, and the Oakland Mayor.

 As for the mayoral race- well, it's hard to look beyond Barbara Lee.
-She's a titan in politics, obviously, but it seems the only thing we can count on is unpredictability when it comes to elections.
+She's a titan in politics, obviously, but it seems the only thing we can count on is unpredictability when it comes to politics.
+Loren Taylor is doing quite well in the polls, too.
+It will be an interesting special election!

-In other politician sightings, we were happy to meet Lena Tam at the awesome Tet Festival at Clinton Park in January.
-We had a good talk and hey- now she knows who we are!
+In other politician sightings, we were happy to meet County Supervisor Lena Tam at the awesome Tet Festival at Clinton Park in January.
+Her work with Clinton Park and the communities of Little Saigon has been inspiring!

-We also met former BART director and current Congressperson Lateefah Simon at Bella Vista Park for a park clean-up and President's day event.
+We also met former BART director and current Congressional Representative Lateefah Simon at Bella Vista Park for a park clean-up and President's day event.
 She was inspiring and interesting to talk to.
-She was inspiring and interesting to talk to.
-(Yes, we discussed San Antonio Station.
-While she supports it, she has concerns about gentrification and displacement.
-Nonetheless, she agrees that we need better transit options in our district, and that a BART station there would be a net good.)
+(Yes, we discussed San Antonio Station!)

-We would love your presence, input, and brain involved in SASA.
-Please join our Volunteer group here for bi-weekly emails and updates on events, fun hangs, and fun gossip.
+We would love your presence in SASA.
+Please join our Volunteer group here for bi-weekly emails and updates on events, fun hangs, and alerts to our monthly meetings-- no pressure, just come on down.
 Thanks for your interest!

 Comments